galaxyproject/galaxy-hub/src/Community/Log/2014/ToolShedWithHttpsAndLDAP/index.md

 ---
-pagetitle: 2014, /, 06, :,  Local Tool Shed with https and LDAP
+title: 2014, /, 06, :,  Local Tool Shed with https and LDAP
 ---